joshcoward63/IOSFishClassifier/README.md

 A function that's indirectly in the app is a custom fish detector and image cleaner.
 The detector can locate fish in an image and cut out the remaining image leaving you with a clean picture of a fish to use for building a fish classifier with.
 This saves tons of time during the process of cleaning the images as most fish images scraped from the internet have a person holding them adding extra noise to the image.
-This custom detector can save tons of time if a higheer quality fish classifier were to be built.
+This custom detector can save tons of time if a higher quality fish classifier were to be built.